Eduard Rohde

 Eduard Rohde (25 September 1828 – 25 March 1883) was a German composer and organist.
 Born in Halle, Germany in 1828, he was a pupil of August Gottfried Ritter, and later a choirmaster at the St. Georgenkirche and singing teacher at the Sophien-Gymnasium in Berlin.
 Rohde was also a royal music director.
 Eduard Rohde had a son named Eduard Rohde Jr. (2 May 1856 – 1931), also a composer, and died in Berlin in 1883.
 He wrote piano pieces, motets, part-songs, a sonata, instrumental and vocal works, as well as an elementary textbook for piano.
-His pupils include Arthur H. Bird.
+His pupils include Arthur H. Bird, Edward Morris Bowman, and Gerrit Smith.